sbreidba/majic/majic-documentation/src/site/sphinx/gettingStarted.rst

 apply Maven/Artifactory/Jenkins style dependency management to the resultant binary artifacts.

-Jenkins provides a continuous integration (CI) build and test system.
-This allows Majic to rapidily scale to manage hundreds of builds and dependencies, on multiple platforms, without the project developers having to manually build each dependency themselves.
-Instead, Jenkins automatically builds a project after the source code is changed, then cascades to build all projects that are dependant upon the changed project.
+Jenkins allows Majic to rapidily scale to manage hundreds of builds and dependencies, on multiple platforms, without the project developers having to manually build each dependency themselves.
+Instead, a Jenkins continuous integration build automatically builds a project after the source code is changed, then cascades to build all projects that are dependant upon the changed project.
 The resultant binaries are published on Artifactory and made available to developers.